DevNinja5/gcp-practice/README.md

 ### [Take a look to guide to add questions](Guide_to_add_questions.md)

-**Scenerio: You support a Node.js application running on Google Kubernetes Engine (GKE) in production.
+**1. Que:** You support a Node.js application running on Google Kubernetes Engine (GKE) in production.
 The application makes several HTTP requests to dependent applications.
-You want to anticipate which dependent applications might cause performance issues.**
+You want to anticipate which dependent applications might cause performance issues.

-<details><summary><strong> 1.
-What should you do? </strong></summary>
+<details><summary><strong>What should you do? </strong></summary>

 - [ ] Instrument all applications with Stackdriver Profiler.
 - [x] Instrument all applications with Stackdriver Trace and review inter-service HTTP requests.